gowachin/matreex/vignettes/Basic_functions.md

 Here is an example where we start from $t = 150$ of the previous simulation.
-This will illustrate that despite the simulation said it reached equilibrium at time $t = 244$, our parameters have introduce a bias.
+This will illustrate that despite the simulation said it reached equilibrium at time $t = 244$, our parameters have introduced a bias.
 The previous equilibrium is highlighted in blue rectangle.

 ``` r